The Remarketing Guide for Dummies

 Because you are targeting past visitors or existing customers, it’s called “re”-marketing.
 Think of it as a second chance to convert, up-sell, or retain customers with online ads or campaigns.
 You can do remarketing in different ways and with different ad platforms, like Outbrain, Google ads, or Facebook ads.

 Whichever way you use it, remarketing is an absolute MUST in every marketer’s playbook.

-Here’s a fictional example: Joan visits the “Shoes R’ Us” ecommerce site, looks at a particular pair of shoes, but doesn’t purchase them.
+Here’s a fictional example: Joan visits the “Shoes R’ Us” web store, looks at a particular pair of shoes, but doesn’t purchase them.
 Later, Joan visits another website – say, her favorite entertainment news site.
-Shoes R’ Us is running a remarketing campaign via an ad network that works with this entertainment site.
+Shoes R’ Us is running a remarketing campaign via an ad network that partners with this entertainment site.
 Joan sees an ad by Shoes R ‘Us featuring the same or similar shoes to the ones she was looking at the other day.

 The aim of the retargeting ad is to remind Joan of those shoes she was interested in, and maybe by seeing the ad, she will be convinced to click and make the purchase she didn’t make previously.

 Pro tip: You can use first-party data lists from your DMP to create remarketing lists.
-Here is how to do it with Outbrain.
+Here’s how to do it with Outbrain.

 How Remarketing Works?

 It’s not difficult to set up a remarketing campaign for your website.
 What it requires is pixel installation.